-The key finding for xe ôm drivers was that if they want to continue in the profession of motorbike taxi drivers, they must partner with the companies who have developed Apps using location intelligence.
-If they do not do so, they will not satisfy customers, threatening their income source, and may be left behind.
+In conclusion, we found that if drivers want to continue in the profession of motorbike taxi drivers, they must partner with the companies who have developed Apps using location intelligence.
+Therefore, if they do not do so, they will not satisfy customers, threatening their income source, and may be left behind.

 Having your interview guide well prepared and your target sample precisely defined before entering the field is essential to obtain the best and most accurate results.

 A researcher needs to be prepared for situations where interviewees may be reserved towards them as a researcher due to the cross-cultural setting and their potential lack of trust.